dccartagena/dccartagena.github.io/_posts/2022-11-01-my-todo-list.md

 - [ ] Become an elder Lord in Elden Ring
 - [ ] Meet Sebastian Thrun
 - [ ] Meet Juanes
+- [ ] Get married with my crush
 - [ ] Read the final chapter in One Piece
 - [ ] Assist to a Rammstein concert
 - [ ] Learn how to make home-made mozzarella cheese
 - [ ] Eat a Sacher cake in Vienna
 - [ ] Drive a car in Lofoten
+- [ ] Become the parental figure of someone
 - [ ] Make a trip through Europe by car
 - [ ] Become a voice actor